Kenney Research Group

 Spencer Robinson

 Spencer (he/him) is a Master of Public Health student in the Health & Social Behavior program at the Harvard T.H.
 Chan School of Public Health.
-He was drawn to Professor Kenney’s research which leverages federal food assistance programs and food policy to improve the food security and nutrition environments of children.
-His interests center on addressing racial disparities in the interlinked issues of food insecurity and diet-related disease.
-Among other projects, he is currently investigating childhood exposures to digital food and beverage advertising through the Child Advertising and Product Placement Study (Kids APPS).
+His research interests center on understanding how social determinants of health shape diet-related health disparities, and developing policies and interventions to further health equity.
+He is currently investigating childhood exposures to digital food and beverage advertising through the mixed-methods Child Advertising and Product Placement Study (Kids APPS).
+Spencer is also supporting the Harvard Prevention Research Center’s new community-engaged project to adapt evidence-based healthy eating and physical activity interventions for Boston’s under-resourced Early Childhood Education centers.

-Spencer’s journey into public health began when he taught a summer course to middle school students on public health topics encompassing COVID, nutrition, mental health and structural racism.
-During the pandemic Spencer worked at the Food as Medicine Collaborative in San Francisco where he supported African American patients with hypertension control through a program called Food Pharmacy.
-He later helped launch the San Francisco Marin Food Bank’s first community food hub – providing free culturally relevant foods as well as recipes and nutrition education in English, Mandarin and Spanish.
-Informed by his prior experiences, Spencer seeks to employ a community-based participatory research approach via cultivating ongoing relationships with community partners and co-developing effective nutrition interventions with appropriate community-specific adaptations.
+Before coming to Harvard, Spencer worked at the Food as Medicine Collaborative in San Francisco where he supported African American patients with hypertension control through a program called Food Pharmacy.
+He later helped launch a community food hub in San Francisco which provides culturally relevant foods as well as nutrition and cooking education in English, Chinese and Spanish.
+Informed by his prior experiences, Spencer seeks to employ a community-based participatory research approach via cultivating ongoing relationships with community partners, and co-developing effective nutrition interventions adapted to their communities.

-Spencer completed a B.S. in Biology and a minor in Earth Systems at Stanford University where he wrote his senior thesis on the function of genes involved in plant immune responses.
-Outside of academia, Spencer enjoys volunteering at youth development programs and community farms.
-He enjoys soccer, dancing, and cooking.
+Spencer earned a B.S. in Biology and a minor in Earth Systems from Stanford University.
+Always engaged in his local community, Spencer is a current member of the Harvard Chan Student Government Association and also enjoys volunteering at youth development programs and community farms.
+His hobbies are soccer, dancing, and cooking.